Sophoraflavanone G

 Sophoraflavanone G is a volatile phytoncide, released into the atmosphere, soil and ground water, by plants of the genus Sophora.
 Species include Sophora pachycarpa and Sophora exigua, all found to grow within the United States in a variety of soil types, within temperate conditions, no lower than 0 °F (US zone 6 - yellow areas shown to the right).
 Sophoraflavanone G is released in order to protect the plant against harmful protozoa, bacteria, and fungi.
 Sophoraflavanone G, also called kushenin (in traditional Chinese medicinal recipes), is a flavonoid compound.

 Due to an increase in the rates of antibiotic-resistant bacteria, scientific efforts have focused on finding either naturally-made or genetically modified compounds that can treat and or prevent these harmful and sometimes deadly bacteria.
 Sophoraflavanone G, in preliminary research has been found to impact the growth of antibiotic-resistant bacteria and may enhance the effect of currently used antibiotics.

 Flavonoids

 Flavonoids are a class of secondary metabolites found in plants that fulfill a wide variety of functions.
 They are most commonly known as plant pigments in flower petals to attract pollinators and for their antioxidant activities, providing some hope for consumers regarding medicinal uses, potentially cancer treatment.
 It has not been until recently that their use as a phytoncide was made known.

+Biosynthesis

+Plants use a phenylpropanoid metabolic pathway in which the amino acid phenylalanine is converted to 4-coumaroyl-CoA and then elaborated to a variety of flavonoids.
+Sophoraflavanone G is a derivative of naringenin in which two prenyl units and a phenolic hydroxy group have been added.
+The final step from leachianone G is catalysed by the enzyme leachianone-G 2-dimethylallyltransferase.